A Hung Parliament and Revival of 19th-Century Norms

 To her credit, however, Clark also confirmed that if her Ministry loses that crucial vote, then she would offer her resignation and expect that the Lieutenant Governor would call upon John Horgan, the leader of the New Democratic Party, to form a new ministry.
 Clark ruled out the notion that she would advise dissolution — which, at any rate, the Lieutenant Governor would quite rightly reject, and thereby dismiss Clark.

-Should my government not meet the test of confidence in the House — which I think is likely — then she [Lieutenant Governor Judith Guithon] would, I think, go and ask the NDP, as the second which got the second largest number of seats, whether or not they could govern.
+Should my government not meet the test of confidence in the House — which I think is likely — then she [Lieutenant Governor Judith Guithon] would, I think, go and ask the NDP, as the party which got the second largest number of seats, whether or not they could govern.
+But she will make that decision.
+And I won’t be making that request either because the decision is solely hers.

 As Phil Lagassé pointed out, it hinges upon whether one favours parliamentary democracy versus popular democracy, or, to put it another way, whether the Crown or the assembly should have first say on who governs.